alanng10/class-lang/Docue/Article/Single/a.md

 The effect element classes do no have struct in their abstracts.

 Single does not need delegate.
-Single has get, set and call that is virtual.
+Single has get, set and call that are virtual.
 Get, set, and call are triggered on any.